anchalrai101/CREDIBILITY-SCORE/README.md

 In deliverable 2 deliverable2(propercommit).ipynb we are using URL Credibility Validator, it is used to evaluate the credibility of web pages based on various factors.
 It also includes a function to generate a CSV file containing user prompts, URLs, and their credibility scores.
 When you run this function, it creates a CSV file named credibility_scores.csv and automatically downloads it to your device.

 In deliverable 3 deliverable3(commit).ipynb we extracted data from github which are checking the credibility scores.
+The model is trained using TensorFlow and can be easily deployed or downloaded from Hugging Face.
+We have prepared the data taking the extracted data and the code proceses the text data using a tokenizer, and trains the model while monitoring its accuracy.
+The validation loss is overfitting so it performs well on training data but poorly on unseen data.

+ I have deployed the model on hugging face aswell which can be accessed here https://huggingface.co/anchalrai101.